6 Factors Determining HIV Progression to AIDS

 Inadequate water intake can lower your physical and mental performance, affect your salivary gland function and thereby leading you to dehydration.
 More so, this can lead you to problems such as kidney stones and urinary tract infections (in women mostly).

 READ ALSO: How Water Quality Affects Your Health.

 2. HIV Type

 - HIV-1: Predominantly found in Sub-Saharan Africa.
 It has many sub-types.
 A to K – This strain is very aggressive, it’s prone to imitation and easily develops resistance to drugs.

 - HIV-2 : So far, no sub-types have been isolated.
 It’s predominantly found in West Africa and Europe.
 It’s less aggressive, less prone to imitation and less resistant to drugs.

 Young children are more likely to progress to AIDS status than adults.
-This is because their immune system is underdeveloped and immature.
+This is because their immune system is still developing and immature.